Clifra-Jones/Meraki-API-V1/README.md

 This module uses the Version 1 REST API.

 >[!WARNING]
-I have enabled the writable functions (New-, Add-, Set- Remove-).
+I have enabled the some of the writable functions that have been tested (New-, Add-, Set- Remove-).
 Please make sure you are 100%, absolutely, without a doubt, sure you know what you are doing!
 I hold no responsibility if you damage your Meraki Organization/Networks.
 You are warned!

 [Module Reference](https://clifra-jones.github.io/Meraki-API-V1/docs/reference.html)